-CHAPTER 4.
-HISTORY OF THE INTERACTIVE FICTION COMPETITION102
+CHAPTER 3.
+HISTORY OF THE INTERACTIVE FICTION COMPETITION 101

-- Closing the submission system at the appropriate time - Advertising the competition for public judging - Setting up systems for judges to download games (or play online) - Setting up systems for judges to register their votes - Opening the download system at the appropriate time - Opening the judging system at the appropriate time - Answering questions from judges - Answering questions from interested onlookers - Closing the download system at the appropriate time - Closing the judging system at the appropriate time - Tallying up votes - Announcing the results - Uploading all entries to the IFDB (this takes longer than you think) - Documenting the competition in IFWiki (which other people very kindly did for me) - Distributing prizes (okay, ParserComp didn't have prizes, but if you have them, they need to be distributed)
+- Writing submission rules - Writing judging rules - Posting the rules - Advertising the competition to submitters - Answering questions from submitters - Setting up a system for participants to upload games - Opening the submission system at the appropriate time - Closing the submission system at the appropriate time - Advertising the competition for public judging - Setting up systems for judges to download games (or play online) - Setting up systems for judges to register their votes - Opening the download system at the appropriate time - Opening the judging system at the appropriate time - Answering questions from judges - Answering questions from interested onlookers - Closing the download system at the appropriate time - Closing the judging system at the appropriate time - Tallying up votes - Announcing the results - Uploading all entries to the IFDB (this takes longer than you think) - Documenting the competition in IFWiki (which other people very kindly did for me) - Distributing prizes (okay, ParserComp didn't have prizes, but if you have them, they need to be distributed)

-It's amazing that IFComp and XYZZY have been run as long as they have by volunteers.
+It's a mazing that IFComp and XYZZY have been run as long as they have by volunteers.
 Now, on to 2010!

-Blue $Lacuna^{[644]}$ from the last year and $Bronze^{[717]}$ from a few earlier had really set the standard for helpfulness and tutorials, and this year's winner $Aotearoa^{[848]}$ stepped up on this count.
-Rogue of the Multiverse[572] and One Eye Open[675] both contained fairly linear, heavily hinted opening sequences for people new to parser games, as well.
+Blue $Lacuna^{[Aaron\ A.\ Reed\ 2008]}$ from the last year and $Bronze^{[Short\ 2006a]}$ from a few earlier had really set the standard for helpfulness and tutorials, and this year's winner $Aotearoa^{[Wigdahl\ 2010]}$ stepped up on this count.
+Rogue of the Multiverse^[C.\ Pacian\ 2010] and $One\ Eye\ Open^{[Sandel)}$ and $VanEseltine\ 2010]$ both contained fairly linear, heavily hinted opening sequences for people new to parser games, as well.

-Choicescript came out around now; at the time, it was funded mostly be ads, before having a paying model.
+Choicescript came out around now; at the time, it was funded mostly by ads, before having a paying model.
 Looking back over intfiction, it's interesting to see Dan Fabulich as an underdog fighting for recognition and equality for Choicescript games who had to put up with pretty strong abuse, rather than the successful golden-touch entrepreneur doling out lucrative contracts he later became.

-Christopher Huang's Breakfast Reviews[353] (which started in 2009) proved a big hit, increasing the fun of IFComp participation as your game got to be compared to various breakfast foods.
+Christopher Huang's Breakfast Reviews^[Huang 2006] (which started in 2009) proved a big hit, increasing the fun of IFComp participation as your game got to be compared to various breakfast foods.

-This year also saw the Jay is Games Casual Gameplay contest about escaping a room. $Hoosegow,^{[53]}$ Dual $Transform,^{[597]}$ and $Fragile\ Shells^{[299]}$ all came from this contest.
+This year also saw the Jay is Games Casual Gameplay contest about escaping a room.
+Hoosegow, [Ben Collins-Sussman 2010] $Dual\ Transform$, [Plotkin 2010a] and $Fragile\ Shells$ [Granade 2010] all came from this contest.

-Zarf also released $Hoist\ Sail\ for\ Heliopause\ and\ Home^{[599]}$ this year for the @party demoscene.
+Zarf also released $Hoist\ Sail\ for\ Heliopause\ and\ Home^{\rm [Plotkin\ 2010b]}$ this year for the @party demoscene.

-This was another small year (only 26 games), but it produced a few wonderful games.
+This was another small year (only twenty-six games), but it produced a few wonderful games.

-Aotearoa[848] won the comp and the XYZZY's this year.
+Aotearoa [Wigdahl 2010] won the comp and the XYZZY's this year.
 A dinosaur adventure set in an alternate New Zealand, this game mixes Maori culture with adorable animals for a lot of fun.
 I was surprised at the warm reception of this game, considering its child-orientedness, but then this game has something really big going for it: it's slicker than Danny Zucko's hair.